-- All written complaints should be made first to a Member of Parliament.
+- All parliamentary complaints should be made first to a Member of Parliament.

 - The terms ‘maladministration’ and ‘injustice’ are not defined by the act and are therefore open to interpretation by the Ombudsman.

-- The Ombudsman must not investigate if the individual has the right of appeal, or the opportunity of remedy through tribunal or court action.
+- The Ombudsman must not investigate if the individual has the right of appeal or the opportunity of remedy through a tribunal or court action.
 (Ombudsman can use discretion here.)

 - The complaint must be made to the individual’s Member of Parliament no later than 12 months after the date of the grievance.
 (Ombudsman can use discretion here.)

 - The Ombudsman must afford the officer of the government body concerned the opportunity to comment, but has total discretion concerning how it gathers evidence.